With Doug Bernheim

 With Annie Liang

 Many organizations, such as banks and insurers, determine what services to offer based on a perceived quality of the recipient, e.g. their creditworthiness.
-With new access to detailed data on individual consumers, organizations are increasingly estimating quality not only from a given consumer's interactions with the organization, but also from interactions with comparable individuals.
-What are the consequences for consumer incentives to exert effort in their interactions with the firm, e.g. to maintain a good credit rating?
-To answer this question, we study a multiple-agent career concerns model in which agents choose whether to interact with a principal, who provides a service and aggregates data across all participating agents.
-Individuals' interactions create an informational externality on others, shaping participation rates and effort provision in equilibrium.
-We show that whether data sharing is welfare-improving depends crucially on how the actions of individuals affect inferences about related consumers, specifically on whether information across consumers is "complementary" or "substitutable."
+Increasingly, organizations have access to new data about consumers, such as categorizations into demographic and lifestyle segments.
+When organizations learn about a consumer's quality from the behavior of other consumers in the same segment --- creating data linkages --- what are the consequences for each consumer's incentives to exert effort, e.g. to maintain a good credit rating?
+We study a multiple-agent career concerns model in which agents choose whether to interact with a principal and how much costly effort to exert.
+Data linkages create informational externalities across consumers, shaping participation rates and effort provision in equilibrium.
+We show that whether these are welfare-improving depends crucially on whether linkages are about quality (revealing correlations in underlying types) or about a shared circumstance (helping the principal to de-bias shared shocks to observed outcomes).

 With Aaron Kolb